Fundamentals of Information Security

 Hello and welcome back.
-We spoke of Information assurance and information security and how they kind of fit together overall, as you can see, we have the strategic planning happening over there and this is more tactical and technically focused, and the stresses with our technologies; Security applications and software infrastructure, building actual infrastructure, all that type of stuff comes in to play in and around this area.
+We spoke about information assurance and information security and how they fit together overall.
+As you can see, we have the strategic planning happening over there and this is more tactical and technically focused.
+And the stresses with our technologies; security applications and software infrastructure, building actual infrastructure, all that type of stuff comes in to play in and around this arena.
 And then we have the information assurance to make sure it's all doing its job, so that we get that feedback.
-So metrics become a very important thing overall.
+So, metrics become a very important thing overall.

 So these are the fundamentals of information security, and as you can see, there are three of them.
 We have processes, technology and people.
 The least reliable component of the security triangle is the human factor.

 Information security is a combination of those three things, as is actually taking care of security.
 Putting good processes in place, combining them with technology, and then making sure we've got people to take care of those actual processes and that technology.